Watermelon Truffles – No Bake

 Why you will love this recipe

 • The kids can make them: Another plus is that the kids can help make them.
-Actually, they can do it all while you supervise!
+They can do it all while you supervise!
 I love getting my kids in the kitchen, so they grow up loving to cook like I do.

 • It is a simple recipe: You only need a few ingredients.
-In fact, you don’t even have to have the watermelon extract if you don’t care what color they are.
+You don’t even have to have the watermelon extract if you don’t care what color they are.

 • They taste amazing: Whether you add the extract or not, these things are delicious.
 Made with butter and cake mix, the inside is a dreamy creamy delight, and the outside is my favorite: chocolate!